openflam/openflam.github.io/pages/tools/geodomain-explorer.md

                 exported with any RR from this zone.
 ```

-The "RR Records" section is specific to Mercator records.
+The "RR Records" section is specific to OpenFLAME records.

 ***Suffix***: The suffix to be added to geo-domains.
 We believe this should be a TLD of its own.
-But for now, this can be any domain that the Mercator client is configured to disocver.
+But for now, this can be any domain that the OpenFLAME client is configured to disocver.

 ***RR type***: Choose from the list.
 MCNAME and MNS are described in the paper (Section 4.2).